tknie/mqtt2db/README.md

 - MQTT2DB
 - Grafana

-all in a Docker container or Podman pod.
+all are running in a Docker container or Podman pod.

 ![MQTT2DB Diagramm](files/DiagrammMQTT2DB.png)

-Tasmota is sending the MQTT messages to my MQTT mosqitto server.
+Tasmota server is sending the MQTT messages to my MQTT Mosquitto server.
 Here it is optional to listen with other application to that MQTT messages.
-My MQTT2DB application listen to the messages and writes all messages into the Postgres database.
+My MQTT2DB application listen to the messages and writes all into the Postgres database.
-With minimal afford the destination database may be another MariaDB or even Adabas database.
+With minimal afford the destination database may be another MariaDB or even Adabas databases.

-The corresponding Tasmota power level message is send each minute.
+The corresponding Tasmota power level message is configured to send each minute.

 ## Podman start command